All Episodes

 smoke in the atmosphere, youmight influence the amount of

-ultraviolet light that wascleaning the Lake of algae.
-But
+ultraviolet light that wascleaning the lake of algae, but

 get more algal growth.
-And sothere's these these tugs and
+And sothere's these, these tugs and

 pulls between the fertilizationand the light change that might

-affect the quality of
+affect quality of.

-Christina Restaino (09:37):
+Christina Restaino (09:45):

-that so incredibly fascinating.
+So incredibly fascinating.
 Is there

-What is there anything that canbe done to counteract that
+What is there anything that canbe done to counteract that algal

-Sudeep Chandra (09:52):
+Sudeep Chandra (09:59):

-Yeah, and so that's a great question.
-And
+Yeah, and so that's a great question, and

-often our reaction in society isto figure out like, oh, okay,
+often our reaction in society isto figure out, like, oh, okay,

 when you have a heart attack,it's not about fixing the heart

-attack immediately, it's moreabout making sure you don't get
+attack immediately.
+It's moreabout making sure you don't get

 the second heart attack.
 And Ithink for now, there aren't the